HOHMANN ORBITS

 Ideally the launch at either end will take advantage of the

-orbital speed of the home planet and only an increment of speed, plus
+orbital speed of the planet and only an increment of speed, plus or

-or minus, is needed.
-Thus, the amount of energy or fuel allocated to
+minus, is needed.
+The amount of energy or fuel allocated to the

 At Earth launch the ship is already moving with Earth orbital